DTG vs Screen Printing. What’s the difference?

 Back in the Seventies, we started printing t-shirts by hand.
 Dried them in the Kilburn launderette and then sold them outside local gigs.
 That passion very quickly became how we earned our living.
 At the time, if you wanted to print t-shirts on a commercial basis, screen printing was the recognised method.
 We became experts in it and, over the years, have screen printed literally millions of garments.
 These days, we often get asked about DTG printing and screen printing and how to choose between the two.
-DTG, screen printing t-shirts and the differences.
+So, we thought it might be helpful to take a look at DTG vs screen printing DTG and the differences when it comes to custom printed t-shirts.

-Whilst the finished garments may often appear very similar – after all, a printed tee is a printed tee to most people – the two processes have significant differences.
-These differences have an impact on the cost of your project and, perhaps more importantly, what you can actually print.
+Which is another commonly asked question.
+And the simple answer is no, not per se.
+Although it may be preferable depending on your project.
+In truth, the finished garments may often appear very similar.
+After all, a printed tee is a printed tee to most people.
+However, there are significant differences between the processes.
+These differences have an impact on the cost of your print run and, perhaps more importantly, what you can actually print.
 How the ink hits the cloth may not be something you’ve given a great deal of thought, but it is important.
-We’ve put together a short comparison of the two techniques.
+Below, we’ve put together a comparison of the two techniques.

 Before we go too much further, it’s worth defining the terms.
-So, let’s begin with the basics, a brief explanation of what each process involves.
+So, let’s begin with the basics, a brief explanation of what each process actually is and what it involves.

 DTG works in the same way as an inkjet printer, just like the ones in your office and home.
 The ink is simply applied to pre-treated fabric instead of paper.
 Injection printers were invented in the Fifties and were commonplace by the Eighties.
 It was a natural step for people to look at other applications for the technology.
 The first commercially available DTG printer appeared in the Nineties, invented by Matthew Rhome.
 Quite aptly named ‘Revolution’, it offered new possibilities – the birth of digital direct, straight to garment printing.